 3. As required by Section 143(3) of the Act, based on our audit we report that:

-f.
-On the basis of the written representations received from the directors as on March 31, 2024 taken on record bythe Board of Directors/ Resolution Professional (RP), none of the directors is disqualified as on March 31, 2024from being appointed as a director in terms of Section 164(2) of the Act.
+f) On the basis of the written representations received from the directors as on March 31, 2025 taken on recordby the Board of Directors/ Resolution Professional (RP), none of the directors is disqualified as on March31, 2025 from being appointed as a director in terms of Section 164(2) of the Act.

-IV. (a) The Management has represented that, to the best of its knowledge and belief, no funds (which are
+(iv) (a) The Management has represented that, to the best of its knowledge and belief, no funds (which

 (b) The Management has represented, that, to the best of its knowledge and belief, no funds (whichare material either individually or in the aggregate) have been received by the Company from anyperson or entity, including foreign entity ("Funding Parties"), with the understanding, whetherrecorded in writing or otherwise, that the Company shall, whether, directly or indirectly, lend orinvest in other persons or entities identified in any manner whatsoever by or on behalf of theFunding Party ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalfof the Ultimate Beneficiaries;

-VI.
-Based on our examination, which included test checks, the Company has used accounting software formaintaining its books of account for the financial year ended March 31, 2024 which has a feature ofrecording audit trail (edit log) facility but the same feature has not been enabled during the year for allrelevant transactions recorded in the software.
-Hence, we are unable to comment on any instance of theaudit trail feature being tampered with.
+(vi) Based on our examination, which included test checks, the Company has used accounting softwarefor maintaining its books of account for the financial year ended March 31, 2025 which has a featureof recording audit trail (edit log) facility but the same feature has not been enabled during the periodstarting from 1st April, 2024 to 7th June, 2024 for all relevant transactions recorded in the softwareand Further, during the course of our audit, we did not come across any instance of the audit trailfeature being tampered with from the date of its maintenance.
+The audit trail has been preserved bythe Company as per the statutory requirements for record retention.